 The recession limb begins at the peak and extends to the point where direct runoff ceases.
 It represents the withdrawal of water from storage in the channel and overland flow zones.
 Barnes (1940) showed that the recession follows an exponential decay:

-\[ Q_t = Q_0 \, e^{-K_r t} \]
+$$Q_t = Q_0 \, e^{-K_r t}$$

-where \(Q_t\) is discharge at time \(t\) after the peak, \(Q_0\) is the discharge at the start of the recession interval, and \(K_r\) is the recession constant (units: time\(^{-1}\)).
-Alternatively the equation is written:
+where $Q_t$ is discharge at time $t$ after the start of the recession interval, $Q_0$ is the discharge at that starting point, and $K_r$ is the recession constant (units: time$^{-1}$).
+The equation is equivalently written in the power form:

-\[ Q_t = Q_0 \, K^{t} \]
+$$Q_t = Q_0 \, K^{t}$$

-where \(K\) is a dimensionless recession constant (\(0 < K < 1\)), typically 0.9 to 0.99 for large basins on a daily time step.
+where $K$ is a dimensionless recession constant ($0 < K < 1$), typically 0.90 to 0.99 for large basins on a daily time step.

 Time Parameters